The Paschal Candle

 When and how to light and extinguish during the Easter season

 The Paschal candle is lit during the season of Easter.
 This begins with the ceremonial lighting of the Paschal candle at the beginning of the lucernarium of the Easter Vigil.
-Where the Paschal candle is large enough ( usually only in cathedrals) it burns continuously (i.e., 24x7) until it is extinguished at the end of the season.
-As this is neither practical nor safe for most of our settings, it is recommended that the first person in the door of the church before a service should light the paschal candle, and the last person out should extinguish it (rather than including it in the lighting and extinguishing of the other candles).
-It should even be the case that any time the sanctuary is in use (e.g., a choir practice, a meeting, or when the space is available for prayer) the same practice of having it lit is followed.
+Where the Paschal candle is large enough (usually only in cathedrals), it burns continuously (i.e., 24x7) until it is extinguished at the end of the season.
+As this is neither practical nor safe for most of our settings, it is recommended that the first person in the door of the church before a service should light the Paschal candle, and the last person out should extinguish it (rather than including it in the lighting and extinguishing of the other candles).
+It should even be the case that any time the sanctuary is in use (e.g., a choir practice, a meeting, or when the space is available for prayer) the same practice is followed.

 Be sure to read the section on the placement of the Paschal candle just a little further down this page.